jay0x55/proxy_finder/README.md

 # Proxy requester

-the script iz really simple just for fun u can chnaged it to make it more powerfull for yourself
+finding proxies from `gimmeproxy` api.\n the script iz really simple just for fun.\n u can chnaged it to make it more powerfull for yourself.\n

 usage: